 How and why to facilitate belly and back water time, and basic hydrodynamics.

-*Any child not potty trained must be wearing a reliable swimmer diaper, and guardian's should follow protocols for checking diapers while near and in water to help prevent water contamination and RWI's (recreational water illness).
+*Any child not potty trained must wear three layers of protection: a disposable swim diaper against the skin a re-usable swim diaper on top of that, and then a bathing suit.
+Guardian should follow protocols for checking diapers while near and in water to help prevent water contamination and RWI's (recreational water illness).
 You can find recommendations for swim diapers on our SwimOutlet.com curated store: http://www.swimoutlet.com/lcsstore

 Children 4-12 Skills listed below will be age and skill level appropriate.
 Strokes and skills will initially appear rudimentary, and will be refined throughout the journey of learning to swim, as coordination and learning capacity improve with age.
 Participants will learn: